dotcomjungle/search-autocomplete-by-dotcomjungle/README.md

 ## Improving this Plugin

-##### Reporting Bugs
+#### Reporting Bugs
-If you're reporting a bug, please do so by filing an issue on the with these site details:
+If you're reporting a bug, please do so by filing an issue on this GitHub with these site details:
 * WordPress version
 * Active theme
 * Active plugins